nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/Audio.rst

         :param $destination: The destination of the item move.
         :type $exists: string
         :param $exists: The action to take if the item exists.
-        :returns: The success/fail response of the move operation.
+        :returns: The moved item instance.

     .. php:method:: copy($destination, $exists = BitcasaConstants::EXISTS_RENAME)